In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 This is the easiest part of the test.

-There are only two people talking in the audio recording and so it should be relatively simple for the student to distinguish who is talking and saying what in each line.
+Only two people are talking in the audio recording and so it should be relatively simple for the student to distinguish who is talking and saying what in each line.

 That said, some preparation hurts no one….